Richard Dietz

 Richard Donald Dietz (born February 1, 1977) is a judge on the North Carolina Supreme Court, having been elected in 2022.
-He previously served on the North Carolina Court of Appeals after being appointed by then-North Carolina Governor Pat McCrory to fill the vacant seat created by the elevation of Robert N. Hunter, Jr. to the North Carolina Supreme Court.
+He previously served on the North Carolina Court of Appeals after being appointed by Governor Pat McCrory to fill the vacant seat created by the elevation of Robert N. Hunter, Jr. to the North Carolina Supreme Court.

 Background and personal life

 Dietz grew up in a small Pennsylvania Dutch family with roots in the mountains of north central Pennsylvania.
 He is a Lutheran.
 He comes from a family of railroad and telephone workers and was the first in his family to attend college.

 Dietz is married to Kelley Dietz, a Roanoke, Virginia native.
 The couple were married in Wait Chapel on the campus of Wake Forest University.
 They now live in Raleigh, North Carolina.

 Education

 Dietz earned his bachelor's degree in business from Shippensburg University in 1999, graduating summa cum laude and serving as president of the University Honors Program.
 He then graduated first in his class from Wake Forest University School of Law in 2002 and served as research editor of the Wake Forest Law Review.
 Dietz attended both Wake Forest Law School and Shippensburg University on full academic scholarships.